exadel-inc/etoolbox-authoring-kit/docs/content/getting-started/common-use-cases.md

 ```

-Many more code snippets are available in the [Component management](#component-management) section and in the _samples_ project.
+Many more code snippets are available in the [Component management](../dev-tools/component-management/component-structure.md) section.